 White Sands Missile Range Museum

 Las Cruces also has a strong military history because the White Sands Missile Range covers thousands of miles in this part of the state.
 This is a huge military installation that was once used to test long-range rockets.
 There’s a museum here that you can visit to learn more about the history of the range and the missiles.
 Admission to the museum is free, and it’s open from 8am to 4pm on weekdays and from 10am to 3pm on Saturdays.
 There are over 50 items on display at any given time.
 The missile park itself is open every day from dawn to dusk.
-Of course, White Sands National Monument is also certainly worth a visit to explore the otherworldly white sand dunes with epic views and picture-perfect photo opportunities everywhere you look.
+Of course, White Sands National Park is also certainly worth a visit to explore the otherworldly white sand dunes with epic views and picture-perfect photo opportunities everywhere you look.